Andrea Anastasi

 Andrea Anastasi (born 8 October 1960) is an Italian professional volleyball coach and former player.
-He was a member of the Italy national team from 1981 to 1991.
-The 1990 World Champion, 1989 European Champion, and a two–time World League winner (1990, 1991).
-He currently serves as head coach for Sir Safety Perugia.
+He was a member of the Italy national team from 1981 to 1991, and during his career won the 1990 World Champion title.

 Career

 As a player

 Anastasi played 141 matches for the Italian national team.
 Anastasi winning the gained 1990 World Championship, 1989 European Championship, gold medalist of the 1990 World League and 1991 World League with Azzurri.
 Anastasi at club level first team in the Parma from 1977 to 1980.
 He with Modena, Falconara and Treviso won three CEV Challenge Cup.